likicv/usysml-test-cases/test_cases.md

 ## Discussion

 The spiral 1 test cases use basic names.
-This test case tests use of unrestricted names, but only in the basic form without the use of escape sequences.
+This test case shows use of unrestricted names, but only in the basic form without the use of escape sequences.

 As per KerML p20, there are two kinds of names: